joelouthan/Theologicus/src/luke/luke12-13-to-t3-5.md

 5. Read Luke 14:25-35.
 What does Christ talk about when he tells us to "count the cost" of following and obeying God?

+## Christ Our All: Christ Is Your Holiness

 >Luke 12:49-53 (CSB) I came to bring fire on the earth, and how I wish it were already set ablaze!
 But I have a baptism to undergo, and how it consumes me until it is finished!
 Do you think that I came here to bring peace on the earth?
 No, I tell you, but rather division.
 From now on, five in one household will be divided: three against two, and two against three.
 >
 >They will be divided, father against son,